kamakazikamikaze/wotplayertrackerv2/README.rst

 ===========================

 Unfortunately not.
-Previously, a live instance was running with data being sent to Elasticsearch for all to view.
+Previously, a live instance was running with data being sent to ElasticSearch for all to view.
+Funding for that ceased after a few months when cost had to come out of pocket.
 I am instead considering creating a Twitter bot to post daily analysis where all can view it.

 How can I help?
 ===============